RmZeta2718/dotfiles_pub/README.md

 # My Public Dotfiles

+This repository contains public dotfiles including various configuration files, shell utilies, plugins, etc (i.e. dotfiles).
+There is also a private repository containing private dotfiles like ssh info.

 I'm using [Dotbot](https://github.com/anishathalye/dotbot) to manage dotfiles.
 [Tutorial](https://www.anishathalye.com/2014/08/03/managing-your-dotfiles/) on Dotbot by [Anish](https://www.anishathalye.com/) (the author, also one of the lecturers of [MIT-Missing-Semester](https://missing.csail.mit.edu/)).

 There are many different approaches other than Dotbot, see https://dotfiles.github.io/